 Control Objective 2 - Disbursements

-Controls provide reasonable assurance that the disbursement of invoices and vouchers is authorized, reviewed, processed timely, reconciled, and properly documented in accordance with ARC policies and procedures.
+Controls provide reasonable assurance that the disbursements are authorized, reviewed, processed timely, reconciled, and properly documented in accordance with ARC policies and procedures.

 ARC has documented procedures for staff to follow for the processing of disbursements.